I want to register my camper!

 CLICK HERE: Registration Form

-DOWNLOAD, FILL OUT, AND RETURN: Activity Waiver and Permission to Treat for Participants
+DOWNLOAD, FILL OUT, AND RETURN:Twin Cedars Waiver

 (This form must be completed and turned in before your camper is considered officially registered for camp.
 You are welcome to e-mail the form to: [email protected].)

-REGISTRATION IS DUE APRIL 15.
+REGISTRATION AND A $25 DEPOSIT ARE DUE APRIL 15.

 CLICK HERE: Volunteer Registration Form